 You have undoubtedly heard over the years that buying a house is a wise financial investment…the first sign of progress or moving up in the world.
 In some cases, you’ve seen people going through the home-buying process on television and wished you had the means to do the same.

-But if you’re in your twenties or early thirties and want to get ahead financially, I would like you to reconsider postponing that event until you’re financially well-off.
+But if you’re in your twenties or early thirties and want to get ahead financially, I would like you to consider postponing that event until you’re financially well-off.
 Doing so will save you a massive amount of stress, problems, and money.

 The truth is, nothing will consume your hard-earned income faster and more completely than home ownership.
 Most current homeowners know this but won’t admit it.
 On the other hand, those who rent are too anxious to buy a home and won’t listen to sound financial wisdom.